antoszka/protools-to-pyramix/README.md

 To translate this into Pyramix, we need to add a "take name" for the takes and a mapping between Protools track names, to Pyramix track number in a multitrack take.

-For this file I would create the following mapping file (tracks 1 & 2 for the piano, track 3 for Cb and track 4 for Vocal, or any other order we want):
+For this particular sample session I could create a following mapping file (tracks 1 & 2 for the piano, track 3 for Cb and track 4 for Vocal, or any other order we want):

 ```
 Piano-L